freedomtowin/kernelml/README.md

 * **X:** Input data -> (rows, columns)
 * **y:** target data -> (rows, columns)
 * **agg_func:** The aggregate function for the target variable y: 'mean', 'variance', 'max', 'false-positive-cost', 'false-negative-cost', 'count'
-* **bins_per_dimension:** The number of histogram bins across each dimensions.
-This is used for estimating the kernel density function
 * **number_of_realizations:** number of runs
 * **number_of_random_simulations:** The number of random simulations per cycle
-* **smoothing_parameter:** Increases the bandwidth of the kernel density estimation

 ```python
 assignments = model.get_assignments(X,pad=1.0)